mnot/I-D/variants/draft.md

 Variants: accept-encoding
 ~~~

 a recipient can infer that no content-codings (beyond identity) are supported.
-Note that as always with header field names, it is case-insensitive.
+Note that as always, field-name is case-insensitive.

 A more complex example: